- Leprosy is a chronic disease caused by a slow multiplying bacillus, Mycobacterium leprae.

 Multidrug therapy (MDT) treatment has been made available by WHO free of charge to all patients worldwide since 1995, and provides a simple yet highly effective cure for all types of leprosy.

-Elimination of leprosy globally was achieved in the year 2000 (i.e. a prevalence rate of leprosy less than 1 case per 10 000 persons at global level).
-Close to 16 million leprosy patients have been cured with MDT over the past 20 years.
+Elimination of leprosy globally was achieved in the year 2000 (i.e. a prevalence rate of leprosy less than 1 case per 10 000 persons at the global level).
+Nearly 16 million leprosy patients have been cured with MDT over the past 20 years.

 Leprosy control has improved significantly due to national and subnational campaigns in most endemic countries.
 Integration of primary leprosy services into existing general health services has made diagnosis and treatment of the disease easy.

-Pockets of high endemicity still remain in some areas of many countries but a few are mentioned as reference: Angola, Bangladesh, Brazil, China, Democatic Republic of Congo, Ethiopia, India, Indonesia, Madagascar, Mozambique, Myanmar, Nepal, Nigeria, Philippines, South Sudan, Sri Lanka, Sudan and the United Republic of Tanzania.
+Pockets of high endemicity still remain in some areas of many countries but a few are mentioned as reference: Angola, Bangladesh, Brazil, People’s Republic of China, Democratic Republic of Congo, Ethiopia, India, Indonesia, Madagascar, Mozambique, Myanmar, Nepal, Nigeria, Philippines, South Sudan, Sri Lanka, Sudan and the United Republic of Tanzania.

 Although leprosy was treated differently in the past, the first breakthrough occurred in the 1940s with the development of the drug dapsone, which arrested the disease.
-But the duration of the treatment was many years, even a lifetime, making it difficult for patients to follow.
+But the duration of the treatment was many years and even a lifetime, making it difficult for patients to follow it.
 In the 1960s, M. leprae started to develop resistance to dapsone, the world’s only known anti-leprosy drug at that time.
 In the early 1960s, rifampicin and clofazimine, the other two components of recommended multidrug therapy (MDT), were discovered.

 Elimination of leprosy as a public health problem

-In 1991 WHO's governing body, the World Health Assembly (WHA) passed a resolution to eliminate leprosy by the year 2000.
+In 1991 the World Health Assembly passed a resolution to eliminate leprosy by the year 2000.
 Elimination of leprosy is defined as a prevalence rate of less than 1 case per 10 000 persons.
 The target was achieved on time and the widespread use of MDT reduced the disease burden dramatically.

-- Over the past 20 years, more than 14 million leprosy patients have been cured, about 4 million since 2000.
+- Over the past 20 years, more than 14 million leprosy patients have been cured, about 4 million of them since 2000.

-- Leprosy has been eliminated from 119 countries out of 122 countries where the disease was considered as a public health problem in 1985.
+- Leprosy has been eliminated from 119 out of the 122 countries where the disease was considered a public health problem in 1985.